The darling buds of May ... The merry month of May ...

 1966 Very warm and sunny at the start (27C in the SE on the 2nd), but the rest of the month was changeable westerlies.

-1967 The wettest of the century in England and Wales.
+1967 The wettest of the century in England and Wales, with an average of 141 mm.
 It was also one of the most thundery months on record: thunder was heard on 16 days at West Raynham (Norfolk).
 The May Bank holiday was very wet.

 1968 A very cold month (9.8C) overall; to add to the misery, it was dull and wet as well.
 There was snow as far south as the Midlands on the 18th.
 It only started to warm up on the 27th.

 1969 An unsettled month: dull, wet, and thundery.
 It was very wet in eastern Scotland.
 Very thundery in the south, with many heavy downpours and notable thunderstorms, particularly in the final week.
 Hail lay 5 cm deep after a storm at Quainton (Bucks.) on the 16th.
 There were 27 mm of rain fell in 35 minutes at Knotty Ash on the 24th.
 60 mm fell in 2 hours near Crewe on the 30th.
 Edgbaston had 11 days of thunder in total this month.
 A sad event happened this month: the station at Camden Square - which had seen some famous weather events across the years - was closed.